Tom Kuntz: Holiday virals

 Kuntz (along with friend and collaborator Matt Dilmore) is also the creator of three holiday viral films that spread throughout cyberspace in 2007, 2008 and 2010 respectively.

 The first, Santasm.net features two strange-looking semi-nude men in a dark room with some Christmas lights strung up around them.
 What at first appears to be a still image, slowly begins to move as we see the slighter of the two men begin to suckle the teat of the larger man.
 The large man laughs manically and then the film is over.

 The second, Warmandfuzzyfeeling.com features a Norman Rockwell-esque, silver-haired couple seated by a Christmas tree.
 The woman opens a large, wrapped present and gleefully reveals a small puppy dog with an abnormally large human penis.

 The third, Itstoastyinhere.com features two overweight, middle-aged men dressed in Dickensian attire, seated in front of an ornate fireplace.
 As the camera dollies-in on the burning fire, two chalices filled with (presumably) egg nog enter frame.
 As the camera then dollies-out, it becomes revealed that each man's long, snakelike penis clutch the chalices.
 They toast and laugh maniacally.

 All three virals share a signature visual style of lens flares and extreme slow-motion camerawork as well as the same music track—a slowed down, warped version of the song "A Pied Piper (Petit Pierrot)" from "The Singing Nun", accented by sleigh bells.

+Pinchy & Friends

+Kuntz is also the creator and owner of Pinchy & Friends, a Los Angeles based independent record label.
+Originally created as a website to host DJ mixes, the label now releases vinyl and digital streaming from artists such as Yu Su and Alex Kassian.

+Kuntz, under his alias Pinchy Don, also hosts a live vinyl-only radio show on Dublab titled “In the Shade of the Palm.”